jbaranski/mls-hmm/README.md

 The dataset only goes back to the 2021 season to keep the results relevant (since player transfers, coaching changes, etc... affect results).

-## Example, DC United entire 2021 season, 2022 season up to 04/10/2022, 40 games
+## Example
+DC United entire 2021 season, and 2022 season up to 04/10/2022, 40 games total in the data set.
 The result data was obtained from https://www.mlssoccer.com/standings/form-guide/.

 ### States
 The states below represent the counts of 39 transitions from 40 games.
 The last game doesn't have a transition yet so not included in the states count (this missing transition is what we're going to predict).